Advancing flight physics through natural adaptation and animal learning: Experimental designs for aerodynamic studies of animal flight

 Complementary to flow visualization techniques, Aerodynamics in birds are quantified using techniques very differently from insects.
 For instance, CFD simulations is mostly used for gliding using a fixed model of the bird \cite{Wang2018,Cheney2020} and robotic models are hardly used, at least not conjointly with live animal experiments \cite{Chang2020}.
 These two differences stem from the size (intermediate Re) and complexity of birds \cite{Carruthers2010,Harvey2022,Altshuler2015}.
 Additionally, 6 axis force/torque sensors are used on perches, solely providing insights on forces at take-off and landing.
 This lack of continuous force measurement was recently compensated by the design of the Aerodynamic Force Platform (AFP) \cite{Deetjen2020,Chin2020}.
 The high technicity of the setup and its implementation yet limit its broader use at the moment.

 The AFP is among the five techniques that have been uniquely found in live bird flight experiments (with the exception of one study covering both birds and bats \cite{Ingersoll2018}), together with strain gauge, ornithodolite, structured light and flow PTV.
-The flow PTV is surprisingly not only unique to birds but also implemented since its early development \cite{Spedding1984}. \\
+The flow PTV is surprisingly not only unique to birds but also implemented since its early development, where LED panels were flashguns and shake-the-box algorithms stereocomparators \cite{Spedding1984}. \\

 Three techniques are yet isolated from the rest, strain gauges (S) and radar measurements (T-K).

 Strain gauges can be placed inside feathers, muscles or bones \cite{Corning1998,Williamson2001}.
 Kinematics are usually not recorded but estimated from the gauge recording.
 Such gauges otherwise serve for internal actuation quantification.